-There are three divorced areas on the upper floor, each with a number of bedchambers (#1) for the workers and their families.
+There are three divorced areas on the upper floor, each with a number of bedchambers (#I) for the workers and their families.
 Most are a standard rectangular shape; some are bigger or have connecting doors so that a larger family can feel closer.
-In each section there is also a bathroom (#2) including latrines (see 7.41 and 10.11 for general notes on bedchambers, bathrooms and other living areas).
+In each section there is also a bathroom (#2) including latrines (see 7.4.1 and IO.I.I for general notes on bedchambers, bathrooms and other living areas).
 There are a few added rooms here, such as the laundry (#3) and store (#4) where household supplies are kept; washing is dried in the sun gallery (#8) if the weather is inclement.
 The rooms directly over the workshops are raised a little higher than the others, hence some small flights of stairs.

 The southernmost section has a loft converted to a dormitory.
 This is reached by a ladder which also conceals a door in the wall (#5).
-The door allows access onto a precarious ledge (#6) just a few feet wide, running along the roof to the central section where another tiny, concealed door (behind a wooden relief carving) allows egress,
+The door allows access onto a precarious ledge (#6) just a few feet wide, running along the roof to the central section where another tiny, concealed door (behind a wooden relief carving) allows egress.

 The loft dormitory is used by the older daughters of parents living here.
 There is also a boys' dormitory (#7) used by older sons and apprentices.
 In both there are simple rows of beds and small lockers for personal possessions.
-Buildings of Note/The Orrery House

-10.13 LITTLE LOCK SHOP
+10.1.3 LITTLE LOCK SHOP